How to protect your privacy online

 Change browser

-CChrome now handles over 60 percent of all web traffic.
-That’s too bad because Google uses Chrome as a kind of window through which it peeks at your every online activity.
-Unless you change your privacy settings with Google, Chrome will also record every site you visit.
-To make matters worse, Chrome does virtually nothing to block third-party tracking scripts or allow device fingerprinting.
-An article in the Washington Post stated that Chrome collects about 11,000 “trackers” on average each week.
-You have to ask yourself if you still want 11,000 pairs of eyes watching what you do and watch online?
+Chrome now handles more than 60% of all web traffic (update 2024: 64.73%), which is very bad because Google uses Chrome as a kind of window through which it peers at your every action on the web.
+If you don’t change your privacy settings on Google, Chrome will also store every website you visit.
+To make matters worse, Chrome does virtually nothing to block third-party tracking scripts or fingerprint your device.
+According to an article in the Washington Post, Chrome collects an average of about 11,000 “trackers” every week.
+Basically, you have to ask yourself, do you want 11,000 pairs of eyes watching what you do and see online?

-For better anonymity, you should switch to Brave, Bromite, or Firefox browser and on your cell phone DuckDuckGo (same name as their search engine.
-Android or iOS version).
+For better anonymity, you should switch to the Brave, Bromite or Firefox browsers, and use DuckDuckGo on your cell phone (it has the same name as their search engine; it’s available in both Android or iOS versions).

-The Brave browser is built on top of Chromium (the open-source software The Brave browser is built on top of Chromium (the open-source software behind the Chrome browser), which means Chrome users won’t have any trouble switching over.
-Unlike Chrome provided to us by Google, Brave does not collect any data about our activity.
-Our data remains private and resides only on our devices.
-Brave also blocks tracking scripts, all third-party cookies, and advertising cookies as standard.
-The built-in HTTPS Everywhere protocol ensures that all connections are securely encrypted.
-Brave also features browser fingerprint protection.
+The Brave browser is built on top of Chromium (the open source software behind the Chrome browser), so Chrome users won’t have any problems making the switch.
+Unlike Google’s Chrome, Brave does not collect any data about our activities.
+Our data remains private and resides only on our device.
+Brave also blocks tracking scripts, all third-party cookies, and advertising cookies by default.
+In addition, built-in HTTPS Everywhere ensures that all connections are securely encrypted.
+Brave also includes browser fingerprint protection.

 • outdoor advertising,